Ataxia-Pancytopenia Syndrome Overview

 This condition is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
 In all reported cases, an affected person has had one parent with the condition.

-Rami Komrokji is a Hematologist Oncology specialist and an Oncologist in Tampa, Florida.
-Komrokji has been practicing medicine for over 27 years and is rated as a Distinguished expert by MediFind in the treatment of Ataxia-Pancytopenia Syndrome.
-He is also highly rated in 36 other conditions, according to our data.
-His top areas of expertise are Myelodysplastic Syndrome (MDS), Chronic Myelomonocytic Leukemia (CMML), Sideroblastic Anemia, Acute Myeloid Leukemia (AML), and Bone Marrow Aspiration.
-Komrokji is currently accepting new patients.
+Carlos Decastro is a Hematologist Oncology specialist and a Hematologist in Durham, North Carolina.
+Dr. Decastro and is rated as an Advanced provider by MediFind in the treatment of Ataxia-Pancytopenia Syndrome.
+His top areas of expertise are Paroxysmal Nocturnal Hemoglobinuria (PNH), Aplastic Anemia, Acute Myeloid Leukemia (AML), Acute Myeloblastic Leukemia without Maturation, and Bone Marrow Aspiration.
+Dr. Decastro is currently accepting new patients.